IACP Trust Building Campaign

 Participate in an accreditation, certification, or credentialing process that includes an independent organization that reviews an agency’s policies and procedures.

-Ensure training and policy reflect a culture of equity, diversion, inclusion, and accountability, and promote procedural justice for community members and employees alike.
+Ensure training and policy reflect a culture of equity, diversity, inclusion, and accountability, and promote procedural justice for community members and employees alike.

 - Research in Brief: The Evaluation of Procedural Justice Training in the Norfolk Police Department, Norfolk Virginia